Colchuck Lake Trail #1599A

 USGS Map - Cashmere Mountain/Enchantment Lakes

-Parking along FS Road 7601 is now allowed, but only on right side of road (going up).
-For vehicles parking on road or in parking area -- a NW Forest Pass, America the Beautiful Pass or the Overnight Visitor Parking Pass that comes with Enchantments overnight permit must be on display on your vehicle’s dashboard.
-Day Passes can be purchased at trailhead, and pass must be displayed on dashboard of vehicle, even if parking on the road.
+Parking along FS Road 7601 is now allowed, but only on the right side of the road (going up).
+For vehicles parking on the road or in the parking area -- a NW Forest Pass, America the Beautiful Pass or the Overnight Visitor Parking Pass that comes with Enchantments overnight permit must be on display on your vehicle’s dashboard.
+Day Passes can be purchased at the trailhead, and the pass must be displayed on the dashboard of the vehicle, even if parking on the road.

 Day hikers are encouraged to park on the road or in the island of parking area.
 Leave designated overnight parking for permit holders.